phptuts/codingwithnoah/arduino-setup/index.md

 git clone https://github.com/phptuts/blocklyarduinoclass.git
 ```

-This command will download the arduino ide onto your desktop.
+This command will download the Arduino IDE onto your desktop.

 49) Run this command on the command line: